bigchaindb/org/protocols/shared-workspace.md

 1. To reduce the burden to ask people to "behave" or "leave the room", by having an explicit protocol people agree before entering the room.

 ## Design
+1. A person SHOULD write a message to another person before speaking with them.
 1. A person SHOULD NOT be loud.
-1. A person SHOULD NOT talk to more than one person at the time.
+1. A person SHOULD NOT talk to more than one person at a time.
-1. One on one conversations MUST be short and occasional.
+1. One-on-one conversations MUST be short and occasional.
-1. A person SHOULD write a message to another person before engaging in a conversation with them.
 1. A person MUST NOT have meetings or calls unless everyone in the room is involved.